ElliottF05/Gravity-Game/README.md

 ## Potential Changes
-- Look up best practices for sharing variables across modules and implement this!!!
+- Look up best practices for sharing variables across modules and implement this